 The history of watermarks is still relatively obscure.
-We are not able to fully trace back their ancient significance.
+It is not possible to fully trace back their ancient significance.
 A few different theories have been discussed on what was the actual purpose and use of these venerable watermarks.
 One that I came across with was to help with the production of the sheets of paper.
-Using them as a way of identifying the size of the frames and the sheets of paper produced by these.
-(Hunter, 1987) Another hypothesis is that the craftsmen that were working in the production of the paper were illiterate.
+Using them to identifying the size of the frames and the sheets of paper produced by these.
+(Hunter, 1987) Another hypothesis is that the craftsmen that were working in the production of paper were illiterate.
 Watermarks were then a strategy of appealing with pictures or symbols.
-This way to communicate an idea would lead to a smaller chance of creating misunderstandings.
+This way of communicating a specification would lead to a smaller chance of creating misunderstandings.
 The first applications of watermarks compel these possibilities, but it is also possible that in parallel these may be an artistic production of the papermakers.
 These can also be no more than a fashionable imprint left by the artists making the frames, as a way to identify themselves, creating then an aesthetic enhancement or a signature of quality.
 (Watkins, 1990)

-Watermarks are now seen as a way to establish provenance to manufacturers of papers, paper mills and manuscripts.
-These are also able to provide evidence about the movement of paper across Europe, Africa and the Middle East.
-We now comprehend how the use of watermarks was a key factor in the recognition of paper quality contributing to the increasing desire of specific papers.
-We can not establish the provenance of a book immediately to a specific place only based on the watermarks because of the commercial trades of paper.
-While an Italian watermark may be found in a particular paper, this would only set provenance to where the paper was manufactured and not its afterlife.
-Watermarks embody graphics such as animals, plants and sacramental imagery but also were representations of geographical territories and in general representations of Western culture.
+Watermarks are now valuable to establish provenance to manufacturers of papers, paper mills and manuscripts.
+These also provide evidence about the movement of paper across Europe, Africa and the Middle East.
+The use of watermarks was then a critical factor in recognition of paper quality contributing to the increasing desire of specific papers.
+It is wrong to immediately establish the provenance of a book to one particular place solely based on the watermarks due to the commercial trades of paper.
+While an Italian watermark may be found in a specific sheet of paper, this would only set provenance to where the paper was manufactured and not its afterlife.
+Watermarks would comprise graphics such as animals, plants and sacramental imagery but also were representations of geographical territories and in general depictions of Western culture.
 In Umbria, Italy, for example, the Benedictine monasteries endorsed the 3-hilled mount topped with a cross as their symbol.
-Developed by the French and Venetians we identify watermarks imagery of the tre lune/three crescent moons.
+Developed by the French and Venetians, we identify watermarks imagery of the tre lune/three crescent moons.
 These strategies were adopted because of Muslims in the Ottoman market.
 They were expected to choose in favour of papers with these kinds of imagery rather than a Christian cross or other similar motifs. (makingmanuscriptsblog, 2017)